Life (humor magazine): 20th century

 Beginning in 1920, it undertook a crusade against Prohibition.
 It also tapped the humorous writings of Frank Sullivan, Robert Benchley, Dorothy Parker, Franklin Pierce Adams and Corey Ford.
 Among the illustrators and cartoonists were Ralph Barton, Percy Crosby, Don Herold, Ellison Hoover, H. T. Webster, Art Young, and John Held, Jr.

 Life had 250,000 readers in 1920, but as the Jazz Age rolled into the Great Depression, the magazine lost money and subscribers.
 By the time editor George Eggleston took over, Life had switched from publishing weekly to monthly.
 Maxwell and Eggleston went to work revamping its editorial style to meet the times, which resulted in improved readership.
 However, Life had passed its prime and was sliding toward financial ruin.
 The New Yorker, debuting in February 1925, copied many of the features and styles of Life, and recruited staff from that magazine's editorial and art departments.
 Another blow to Lifes circulation came from raunchy humor periodicals such as Ballyhoo (founded by former editor Norman Anthony) and Hooey, which ran what can be termed "outhouse" gags.
 In 1933, Esquire joined Lifes competitors.
 In its final years, Life struggled to make a profit.

 Announcing the end of Life, Maxwell stated: "We cannot claim, like Mr. Gene Tunney, that we resigned our championship undefeated in our prime.
 But at least we hope to retire gracefully from a world still friendly."

 For Lifes final issue in its original format, then-80-year-old Edward Sandford Martin was recalled from editorial retirement to compose its obituary.
 He wrote:

 That Life should be passing into the hands of new owners and directors is of the liveliest interest to the sole survivor of the little group that saw it born in January 1883 ...
 As for me, I wish it all good fortune; grace, mercy and peace and usefulness to a distracted world that does not know which way to turn nor what will happen to it next.
 A wonderful time for a new voice to make a noise that needs to be heard!

-Henry Luce purchased the magazine to launch a pictorial-news magazine also called Life, Life (now published by Time Inc.) was launched on November 23, 1936.
+Henry Luce purchased the magazine on November 23, 1936 to launch a pictorial-news magazine also called Life, (later published by Time Inc.).